kubernetes/enhancements/keps/sig-network/2433-topology-aware-hints/README.md

 There are a number of use cases however where the proposed algorithm for automatic assignments of zone hints is not suitable:

-1. Small multi-region clusters with a low number of zones and endpoints.
+1. Small multi-zone clusters with a low number of zones and endpoints.
 For example a rolling restart with a service in a 3 zone cluster with 2-2-2 endpoint distribution will cause the proposed algorithm to remove hints for the service during the restart, this could have severe impact for high latency environments.
-2. Multi-region clusters that deploy applications in a subset of regions.
-Unless all regions in a cluster contain an endpoint then Topology Hints will not be applied.
+2. Multi-zone clusters that deploy applications in a subset of zones.
+Unless all zones in a cluster contain an endpoint then Topology Hints will not be applied.

 As such we should ensure that service owners have a way to enforce traffic is sent to endpoints in the same zone, regardless of node/endpoint distribution.
-If there is no endpoint in the zone, endpoints in the region should be preferred.
-If there is no endpoint in the zone nor region, then the default service load balancing strategy should be used on all endpoints for the service regardless of topology.
+If there is no endpoint in the zone, then the default service load balancing strategy should be used on all endpoints for the service regardless of topology.

 This option value can be added to the previously defined "Auto" and "Disabled" as a new "Always" value.
 The caveats and risks described in previous sections